Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs: Related Works

-Early work on word embeddings shows that neural networks can learn distributed representations that encode semantic relationships and compositional structures \cite{mikolov2013distributed}.
-Follow-up studies \cite{schramowski2019bert, radford2015unsupervised} further reveal that learned embeddings can implicitly encode abstract dimensions such as commonsense morality, even without explicit supervision.
-For instance, Radford et al. \cite{radford2015unsupervised} observe that training a language model on product reviews results in the emergence of a sentiment-tracking neuron.
+Early work on word embeddings shows that neural networks can learn distributed representations that encode semantic relationships and compositional structures \citep{mikolov2013distributed}.
+Follow-up studies \citep{schramowski2019bert, radford2015unsupervised} further reveal that learned embeddings can implicitly encode abstract dimensions such as commonsense morality, even without explicit supervision.
+For instance, Radford et al. \citep{radford2015unsupervised} observe that training a language model on product reviews results in the emergence of a sentiment-tracking neuron.

-This phenomenon is not unique to language models.
-McGrath et al. \cite{mcgrath2022acquisition} show that similar internal representations can be found in networks trained to play chess.
-In computer vision, recent studies \cite{caron2021emerging, oquab2023dinov2} demonstrate that both generative and self-supervised training objectives give rise to emergent semantic representations, such as those useful for segmentation tasks.
+This phenomenon is not unique to language models. \citet{mcgrath2022acquisition} show that similar internal representations can be found in networks trained to play chess.
+In computer vision, recent studies \citep{caron2021emerging, oquab2023dinov2} demonstrate that both generative and self-supervised training objectives give rise to emergent semantic representations, such as those useful for segmentation tasks, suggesting the emergence of representations is a general property of deep learning systems.

-Building on this, Zou et al. \cite{zou2023representation} propose techniques to read and control these internal structures, including Linear Artificial Tomography (LAT) for extracting concept-aligned representations and methods for steering model behavior.
+Building on this, \citet{zou2023representation} propose techniques to read and control these internal structures, including Linear Artificial Tomography (LAT) for extracting concept-aligned representations and methods for steering model behavior.
 Their study shows that RepE-style approaches can be used not only to detect but also to manipulate emergent properties, motivating more systematic efforts to characterize and intervene in high-level model behaviors.
-Theoretically, Park et al. \cite{park2023linear} propose the Linear Representation Hypothesis: task‑relevant concepts become nearly linearly separable in the model’s latent space.
+Theoretically, \citet{park2023linear} proposes the Linear Representation Hypothesis: task-relevant concepts become nearly linearly separable in the model's latent space.